gvwilson/sdxpy/src/func/index.md

 to ask how [%g extensibility "extensible" %] it is, i.e., how easily we can add or change things [%b Wilson2022a %].
-The answer for the [%i "interpreter" %] of [%x interp %] is, "Pretty easily," but the answer for the little language it interprets is, "Not at all," because there is currently no way for users to create new operations of their own.
+The answer for the [%i "interpreter" %] of [%x interp %] is pretty easily" but the answer for the little language it interprets is "not at all" because users cannot define new operations in the little language itself.
-We need to give users a way to define and call functions.
+We need to give them a way to define and call functions.
-Doing this will take less than 60 lines of code, and once we understand how definition works, we will be able to understand how some more advanced features of modern programming languages work as well.
+Doing this will take less than 60 lines of code, and once we understand how definition works, we will be able to understand how an advanced feature of most modern programming languages works as well.

 ## Definition and Storage {: #func-defstore}